Mitchellscot/ZIPS/README.md

 - Sweetalerts

 ## Acknowledgement
-Thank you to [Emerging Digital Academy](https://www.emergingacademy.org/) who taught me how to do full stack Javascript
+This was my solo project for [Emerging Digital Academy](https://www.emergingacademy.org/)

 ## Support
 If you have suggestions or questions, please email me at Mitchellscott@me.com